-A pump will be installed in each EW, and the pump outlet will be connected to a flexible hose seated in a pitless adapter that connects to the manifold piping, A flow meter, flow control valve, and pressure switch will be installed at each manifold.
+A pump will be installed in each EW, and the pump outlet will be connected to a flexible hose seated in a pitless adapter that connects to the manifold piping.
+A flow meter, flow control valve, and pressure switch will be installed at each manifold.
 The manifold piping will be connected to the main piping run.
 Heat cables are wrapped around the manifold piping to keep pipes from freezing in cold temperatures.
 A thermostat will be installed to control the heat cables, which are powered by a ground fault interrupter (GFI) breaker.
 In the event of a breaker trip, a signal is sent to the process logic control (PLC) and an alarm event is created.
+Totalizers may be added to the system.